winkerVSbecks/skeletor/README.md

   - `sass`: compile Sass
   - `docs`: build the documentation
   - `scss-lint`: run the SCSS linter
-  - `cssstats`: generates the css statistics
   - `dev`: start a simple node server, build docs and compile Sass

 3. Go to [http://localhost:3000](http://localhost:3000) for the documentation

-4. Go to [http://localhost:3000/css/stats](http://localhost:3000/css/stats) for the visualization of the CSS stats

 ## Attribution